GioF71/upmpdcli-docker/README.md

 ```

 A square image should be a good choice.
 Don't use a very big image, because the players which are able to show it, will show it as a small icon, afaik.
-For example, I searched for a tidal png icon file my Tidal media server, so now BubbleUpnp shows a nice Tidal icon instead of the generic (although beloved) penguin icon.
+For example, I searched for a tidal png icon file my Tidal media server, so now BubbleUPnP shows a nice Tidal icon instead of the generic (although beloved) penguin icon.

 ### Additional Radio file